In-telligentLLC/openapi-ios/ios/OpenApi integration.md

 * Supplied by In-Telligent

 ## Setup Environment
-The following describes the required Android and iOS integration dependencies for the OpenAPI library.
+The following describes the iOS integration dependencies for the OpenAPI library.

 ### iOS - Manually <a id='setup-ios-Manually'></a>
 1. Open the XCode project in which you would like to integrate this framework.
 2. Drag and drop “OpenAPI.framework” into the bundle folder.
 3. Make sure this framework is added in both “Embedded Binaries” and “Linked Framework and libraries”
-4. Import the following third-party dependency libraries:
+4. Add the following third-party dependency libraries along with the OpenAPI with the versions:
    ```swift
    pod 'Alamofire', '~> 4.9.1’
    pod "RealmSwift", "3.17.3"